-- 6.23.
+- 7.24.6.23.
 It may be necessary when valuing the donation to consider any restriction on the sale of the asset or the factors that may reduce the fair value of the asset, such as proximity to a product expiry date or the availability of lower-cost substitutes for the donated item, for example a generic version of a drug.
-Donated goods held in stock for distribution must be assessed for impairment at the reporting date. - 6.24.
-Stocks are recognised as an expense in the SoFA in the reporting period in which the stocks are distributed.
-The expense recognised is the carrying amount of the stocks at the point of distribution. - 6.25.
-If it is impractical to assess the fair value of donated stock held for distribution at the time of receipt, or if the costs involved in undertaking the valuation of donated stock outweigh the benefit to users of the accounts of having this financial information, the value to the charity of the gift must be recognised as income from donations when it is distributed, with an equivalent amount recognised as a charitable expense.
+Donated goods held in stock for distribution must be assessed for impairment at the reporting date. - 7.25.6.24.
+Stocks are recognised as an expense in the SoFA4 in the reporting period in which the stocks are distributed, they are recognised as an expense and appropriately analysed as expenditure in the SoFA.
+The expense recognised is the carrying amount of the stocks at the point of distribution. - 7.26.6.25.
+If it is impractical to assess the fair value of donated stock held for distribution at the time of receipt, or if the costs involved in undertaking the valuation of donated stock outweigh the benefit to users of the accounts and to the charity of having this financial information, the value to the charity of the gift must be recognised as a component of income from donations when it is distributed, with an equivalent amount recognised as a charitable expenditure expense.